CarbonBased42/CarbonBased42/README.md

 I'm Ian.
-My interests include programming, computer repair, robotics, game design, soldering, PC building, penetration testing, and more.
+Some of my interests include programming, photography, electronics design, fencing, synthesizers, PC repair, and more.